 - Wearable device: Approximately CHF 250.- (subject to change as the specific model has not yet been finalised).

-If you have any further questions regarding the CAS in Digital Health, please contact Olivia Keller.
+If you have any further questions regarding the CAS in Digital Health or want to book your individual call for discussing the CAS in Digital Health, please contact Dr. Theresa Schachner.